AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 Braintree offers a fully customizable checkout experience with fraud detection and PayPal integration.
 Braintree reduces the PCI compliance burden for merchants because the transaction takes place on the Braintree system.

-If you are upgrading to 2.4.x from an earlier version of Adobe Commerce and Magento Open Source with the Braintree extension from Commerce Marketplace installed, see the [2.4 Migration Notes](#migration) at the end of this topic.
+If you are upgrading to 2.4.x from an earlier version of Adobe Commerce and Magento Open Source with the Braintree extension from Commerce Marketplace installed, see the [2.4 upgrade notes](#24-upgrade-notes) at the end of this topic.

 ## Step 1: Get your Braintree credentials